On the de Rham homology of affine varieties in characteristic 0: Introduction

 \section{Introduction}

-In \cite{hartshorne}, Hartshorne developed algebraic de Rham homology and cohomology theories using embeddings of schemes over a field $k$ of characteristic zero.
-The algebraic de Rham homology and cohomology are known to be independent of the embedding, and both are known to be finite-dimensional over k.
+In \cite{hartshorne}, Hartshorne developed algebraic de Rham homology and cohomology theories using embeddings of schemes over a field $\kk$ of characteristic zero.
+The algebraic de Rham homology and cohomology are known to be independent of the embedding, and both are known to be finite-dimensional over $\kk$.

-Hartshorne defined the de Rham homology of a closed subscheme $Y$ of a smooth scheme $X$ over $k$ as the hypercohomology of the de Rham complex on $X$ with supports in $Y$, which he establishes to be independent of $X$ and the embedding.
-Since this is computed from the hypercohomology of a complex, we may also compute it via a spectral sequence, known in this case as the Hodge-de-Rham spectral sequence.
+Hartshorne defined the algebraic de Rham homology groups $H^{\rm dR}_*(Y)$ of a closed subscheme $Y$ of a smooth scheme $X$ over $\kk$ as the local hypercohomology with support in $Y$ of the de Rham complex on $X$, which he establishes to be independent of $X$ and the embedding.
+One reason this is useful and interesting is that even though the definition of $H^{\rm dR}_*(Y)$ is completely algebraic, makes sense for any field of characteristic 0, and not based on any notions of continuity, Hartshorne in the same paper proved a comparison theorem that says the following: if $\kk=\mathbb C$ is the field of complex numbers, then $H^{\rm dR}_i(Y)$, the $i$-th algebraic de Rham homology group of $Y$, is isomorphic to $H_i^{\rm BM}(Y_{\rm an})$, the $i$-th Borel-Moore homology group of the analytic space associated with $Y$.

+Since this is computed from the hypercohomology of a complex, we may also compute it via a spectral sequence, known in this case as the Hodge-de Rham spectral sequence.
 The first page of this spectral sequence is given by $E_1^{n-p,n-q}=H_Y^{n-q}(X, \Omega_X^{n-p})$, where $\Omega^{\bullet}_X$ denotes the de Rham complex on $X$, and the abutment of this spectral sequence is $H^{dR}_{p+q}(Y)$.
-While the abutment is known to be independent of the embedding $Y \rightarrow X$, the spectral sequence is not.
+While the abutment is known to be independent of the embedding $Y \rightarrow X$, the spectral sequence is not; in particular, the $E_1$-page is known to depend on the embedding.

 In \cite{switala}, Switala showed the embedding-independence of the spectral sequence, starting with the $E_2$ page and up to degree shift, in the case where $X$ is the spectrum of a complete local ring.
-Additionally, he showed that the $k$-spaces appearing on the $E_2$ page are finite dimensional.
+Additionally, he showed that the $\kk$-spaces appearing on the $E_2$ page are finite dimensional.
 Since these dimensions are independent of the embedding, these are invariants associated to the variety $Y$.
 In this paper we show the corresponding results for embeddings of affine varieties into arbitrary smooth affine varieties.
 Our theorem is the following:

-\begin{theorem} Let $Y$ be an affine variety over a field $k$ of characteristic 0, and let $Y \rightarrow X$ be an embedding of $Y$ into a smooth affine variety $X$ over $k$.
-Starting with the $E_2$ page, the Hodge-de-Rham spectral sequence associated to this embedding is independent of the choice of $X$ and embedding, up to a bidegree shift.
-Also, the modules appearing on the $E_2$ page, and hence on every $E_r$ page for $r\geq 2$, are finite-dimensional $k$-spaces. \end{theorem}
+\begin{theorem} Let $Y$ be an affine variety over a field $\kk$ of characteristic 0, and let $Y \rightarrow X$ be an embedding of $Y$ into a smooth affine variety $X$ over $\kk$.